jundalisay/mahablist/content/en/history/jagor/ph/chapter-23.md

 Cebú island extends over 75 square miles.
 A lofty mountain range traverses it from north to south, dividing the east from the west side, and its population is estimated at 340,000,–4,533 to the square mile.

-The inhabitants are peaceable and docile; thefts occur very seldom, and robberies never.
+The inhabitants are peaceable and docile.
+Thefts occur very seldom, and robberies never.

 Their occupations are:
 - agriculture